Lumi-supercomputer/Getting_Started_with_AI_workshop/08_Scaling_to_multiple_GPUs/README.md

       >
       > Use the `psutil.Process().cpu_affinity(...)` function to set the binding from inside the Python script.

-4. (Optional/Bonus): Running without PyTorch.
+4. (Optional/Bonus): Running without torchrun.

    We can also start worker processes directly without using torchrun to have direct control over all processes.